 As an IT professional, you need to stay current on all things tech; with articles from industry experts and GreenPages' staff, you get the info you need to help your organization compete and succeed!

-By Rob O'Shaughnessy, Software Licensing Specialist, Pre-Sales Technical Support I’ve been working in the GreenPages licensing department for over 14 years and many readers are probably asking the question, “why?”
+By Rob O'Shaughnessy, Software Licensing Specialist, Pre-Sales Technical Support This was published in 2014, Microsoft still offers this service, and Rob is still here.
+For the latest on Microsoft's Software Asset Management tools and practices, check out this page.
+I’ve been working in the GreenPages licensing department for over 14 years and many readers are probably asking the question, “why?”
 Do you honestly like torturing yourself, Rob?
 No, not really.
 I did have a full head of hair when I first started here and with each license change it recedes, so at least I'm saving on shampoo costs.
 Let’s face it, there are so many rules and regulations with licensing that it’s nearly impossible to keep up with.
 Just when you think you understand, it changes.

 By Rob O'Shaughnessy, Software Licensing Specialist, Pre-Sales Technical Support It’s the Final Four for the NCAA Men’s Basketball tournament, and if you’re like me and your bracket is busted the only thing to root for is a potential happy hour deal at your local watering hole.
 By midnight on Tuesday morning a victor will be crowed, and there will be fans celebrating their teams win on the court (and winning bets) and fans mourning their loss both on the court and perhaps in their wallet.

 By Rob O'Shaughnessy, Director of Software Licensing There’s some good news, and there’s some bad news.
 The good news is Windows 2012 R2 is being released…the bad news you have to pay for it.